bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

     The system is scalable and perfectly fits for large data processing

 - Velocity
-    Stream Juggler Platform is the solution for real-time processing that means the system can handle events as soon as they are available inside the system without specific delay
+    The Stream Juggler Platform is the solution for real-time processing that means the system can handle events as soon as they are available inside the system without specific delay

 - Variety
     The SJ-Platform components are ready-to-use and can be reorganized in various pipelines.
 Besides, the system  is compatible with different types of data sources, data storages, services and systems.